LukaszWatroba/v-accordion/README.md

 ## API
-Tu use API methods add `control` attribute, like so:
+To use API methods add `control` attribute, like so:
 ```html
 <v-accordion allow-multiple control="accordionControl">
   [content]